 The Instant Red Flag Test

-The key pattern is timing.
-Legitimate employers only request identity documents after making a formal job offer.
-If someone asks for your passport during initial contact, before an interview, or via informal channels like WhatsApp or a personal Gmail address — stop immediately and report the interaction to Action Fraud.
+The single most reliable rule is timing.
+Legitimate employers only request identity documents after making a formal written job offer that you have accepted.
+If someone asks for your passport during initial contact, before any interview, or via informal channels, stop responding and report the interaction to Action Fraud (0300 123 2040).

 When Legitimate Jobs Need Passport

 Under UK right-to-work legislation, employers must verify your identity and eligibility to work in the UK.
-This is a legal requirement — but it only applies after you’ve been offered and accepted a position.
-Understanding the legitimate timeline helps you separate real requests from fraud.
+It’s a legal requirement, but it only applies after you’ve been offered and accepted a position.
+A real request comes after a written job offer, during official onboarding, and through the company’s HR system rather than someone’s personal email.

-Even when the request is legitimate, you have the right to ask how your passport will be handled.
-A professional employer will explain their verification process, confirm how long they retain copies, and offer secure submission methods.
-If they can’t answer these questions clearly, that’s a secondary red flag worth noting.
+Even when the request is clearly legitimate, you have the right to ask how your passport will be handled.
+A professional employer will explain their verification process, confirm how long they retain copies, and offer secure submission methods (an HR portal, an encrypted upload link, or in-person verification).
+If they can’t answer those questions clearly, that’s a secondary red flag worth noting before you send anything.

 Share Your Passport Securely